HL7/US-Core/input/intro-notes/StructureDefinition-us-core-condition-intro.md

 **Each Condition must support:**

 1.  a verification status
-2.  an encounter
+2.  {:.new-content}an encounter
-3.  a date of diagnosis*
+3.  {:.new-content}a date of diagnosis*
-5.  a date of resolution
+5.  {:.new-content}a date of resolution
-6.  a date when recorded*
+6.  {:.new-content}a date when recorded*

-*See the next section for how the date of diagnosis may be representedt in this Profile.
+{:.new-content}*See the next section for how the date of diagnosis is represented in this Profile.

 **Profile specific implementation guidance:**